Everything you need to know about how to beat the Orbital Core, a challenging 4-player boss added as part of Wreckage on Dantooine in Game Update 7.8.

 Legacy Title: Locked In

 You receive the Legacy Title: Locked In for clearing Orbital Core without any of the buffs from the Dantooine Crash Site.
-The list in the achievement omits the Ecotone Buffs and Contained Spore Bombs, but the former do not count while the latter are deactivated inside.

 In essence, you get Locked In if you’re locked in and manage to clear the fight with NiM difficulty.
 You will need full 344 Rakata with at least some gold augs and probably Guild Flagship: Orbital Support.